13 Undeniable Ways to Get Sh*t Done

 You can accomplish anything with hard work, they say.
 You can make your business a success, earn a promotion, master virtually any skill… if you just work hard.

-How though?
+How, though?
 By finding shortcuts.

-Successful people make the most of every moment throughout the day—even those moments they feel they have nothing left to give.
+Successful people make the most of every moment throughout the day—even when they feel they have nothing left to give.
 The good news is that doesn’t mean you have to run yourself into the ground or work at full pelt until you collapse.
 Instead, it means recognizing the flow of your energy and making the best use of what you have when you have it.

 This particularly comes into play around the end of the workday.
 You owe it to yourself to maximize the day.
 But it’s no use trying to sprout new ideas or hold important meetings when your best energy is spent and your mind is numb.
-Instead, there are a number of more useful ways to spend these moments, such as tidying up loose ends of the day gone by, and preparing a stellar plan for tomorrow.
+Instead, there are a number of more productive ways to spend these moments, such as tidying up loose ends of the day gone by and preparing a stellar plan for tomorrow.